freeseek/mocha/README.md

-     beg_XXXXXX - beginning base pair position for the call (according to XXXXXX genome reference) end_XXXXXX - end base pair position for the call (according to XXXXXX genome reference) length - base pair length of the call p_arm - whether the call extends to the small arm and whether it reaches the telomere or just the centromere q_arm - whether the call extends to the long arm and whether it reaches the telomere or just the centromere n_sites - number of sites used for the call n_hets - number of heterozygous sites used for the call n50_gets - N50 value for consecutive heterozygous sites distances bdev - BAF deviation estimate from 0.5 bdev_se - standard deviation estimate for BAF deviation rel_cov - relative coverage estimate from LRR or sequencing coverage
+     beg_XXXXXX - beginning base pair position for the call (according to XXXXXX genome reference) end_XXXXXX - end base pair position for the call (according to XXXXXX genome reference) length - base pair length of the call p_arm - whether or not the call extends to the small arm (Y/N) and whether it reaches the telomere (T) or just the centromere (C) q_arm - whether or not the call extends to the long arm (Y/N) and whether it reaches the telomere (T) or just the centromere (C) n_sites - number of sites used for the call n_hets - number of heterozygous sites used for the call n50_hets - N50 value for consecutive heterozygous sites distances bdev - BAF deviation estimate from 0.5 bdev_se - standard deviation estimate for BAF deviation rel_cov - relative coverage estimate from LRR or sequencing coverage